netsells/laravel-geoscope/README.md

 # Laravel GeoScope

-GeoScope is a laravel package that allows you to easily perform distance based queries and geofencing based on latitudes and longitudes.
+GeoScope is a laravel package that allows you to easily perform distance queries and geofencing based on latitudes and longitudes.

 ## Key Features
 * Find all records within a given distance of a set latitude and longitude using either the model trait or the DB query builder.